madeny/lhttps/README.md

 ---

 Just clone this repository by run this command: `git clone git@github.com:madeny/lhttps.git` from terminal
+And cd in lhttps direcotry

-* To use it just run : `php lh create domain.com`
+* Then run : `php lh create domain.com`
 * If you wish to add your rootCA.pem to your Mac OS trusted certificate.
 Use the a flag `--a` right after domain.com

 Your `domain.com.ssl.key` and `domain.com.ssl.crt` will in `cert/live` directory